Home Compare ACGL vs AJG

 Profitability

-Arch Capital Group Ltd. ranks near the top of the group on profitability; Arthur J. Gallagher & Co. sits in the weaker half.
+The same broad pattern appears on profitability: Arch Capital Group Ltd. ranks near the top of the group, while Arthur J. Gallagher & Co. stays in the weaker half.

 ACGL